goauthentik/authentik/website/integrations/services/gitlab/index.md

 #### GitLab Configuration

-Paste the following block in your `gitlab.rb` file, after replacing the placeholder values from above.
-The file is located in `/etc/gitlab`.
+Paste the following block in your `/etc/gitlab/gitlab.rb` file, after replacing the placeholder values from above.
 To get the value for `idp_cert_fingerprint`, go to the Certificate list under _Identity & Cryptography_, and expand the selected certificate.

 ```ruby